mackiedrew/vam-app-online/CONTRIBUTING.md

 Check to make sure the issue doesn't exist already in the [issues](https://github.com/mackiedrew/vam-online/issues) list.

-Make if you are making an issue it is about the `master` branch.
+Make sure if you are making an issue it is about the `master` branch.
 If it is related to a branch then you are almost certainly better off making a comment inside the pull request.

 ### Creating an issue